buildgal/banksy-test/README.md

 # General Information
-Following is general information about this boiler plate
+Following is general information about this boiler plate.
+Items from the boilerplate were removed.

 ### WebdriverIO-v6 boilerplate code with Cucumber BDD